apache/superset/UPDATING.md

 ### Breaking Changes

 - [26343](https://github.com/apache/superset/issues/26343): Removes the deprecated `ENABLE_EXPLORE_DRAG_AND_DROP` feature flag.
-The feature is now permanently enabled.
+The previous value of the feature flag was `True` and now the feature is permanently enabled.

 ### Potential Downtime